lienguyen317/animeWatch/README.md

 ### MVP

-+ Set up Ruby on rails with webpacker-react
++ Set up Ruby on rails with react-webpacker
 + Anime model & controller (backend)
 + Review model & controller (backend)
-+ Fetch api from the backend API
++ Fetch api from the backend API using axios
 + Set up front-end components with react
-+ Index route implemented in React to show all
++ Index route implemented in React to show all animes
-+ Show Route implemented in REact to show individual anime
++ Show Route implemented in React to show individual anime
-+ Reviews compoments
++ Review component
-+ CSS
++ ReviewForm Component
++ Style using style-component from react

 ### PostMVP